How do I design a SCALE-UP classroom?

 - Screens: You’ll need at least two ceiling-mounted projectors with projection screens, or LCD screens hooked up to a central computer system, to present material.
 The screens should be on opposite ends of the room.
 If you have a screen on only one side of the room, half the students will be facing away from it and will need to turn around to see it, creating more of a sense that there is a "front" of the room.
 Many newer SCALE-UP classrooms have a wall-mounted screen for each table, that can be used by the students to work together on assignments, or by the instructor to project slides or other content.

 - Screen sharing software such as Apple Remote Desktop or ClassSpot allows you to share links and documents with the class, look at all the groups' screens from the podium, zoom in on one group's screens, or project one group's screen around the room so students can present their work to the class.
-More details about screen sharing are available on the SCALE-UP members only site.
+More details about screen sharing are available on the SCALE-UP members only site (registration instructions are on the public site).

 - Document cameras: Because SCALE-UP classrooms do not have a front with a large space for demonstrations, document cameras can be useful for showing demonstrations and experiments.